 Females usually have menstrual irregularities.
-In females with adrenal tumors, increased production of androgens may lead to hypertrichosis, temporal balding, and other signs of virilism.
+In females with adrenal tumors, increased production of androgens may lead to hirsutism, temporal balding, and other signs of virilism.

 Diagnosis is usually suspected based on the characteristic symptoms and signs.
 Confirmation (and identification of the cause) generally requires hormonal and imaging tests.

-A patient with suspected Cushing syndrome with grossly elevated UFC (> 4 times the upper limit of normal) almost certainly has Cushing syndrome.
-Two to three normal collections usually excludes the diagnosis.
+A patient with suspected Cushing syndrome with grossly elevated urinary free cortisol (> 4 times the upper limit of normal) almost certainly has Cushing syndrome.
+Two to three normal collections usually exclude the diagnosis.
 Slightly elevated levels generally necessitate further investigation, as do normal levels when clinical suspicion is high.

-An alternative approach to investigation uses the dexamethasone suppression test, in which 1, 1.5, or 2 mg of dexamethasone is given po at 11 to 12 pm and serum cortisol is measured at 8 to 9 am the next morning.
-In most normal patients, this drug suppresses morning serum cortisol to < 1.8 μg/mL (< 50 nmol/L), whereas patients with Cushing syndrome virtually always have a higher level.
-A more specific but equally sensitive test is to give dexamethasone 0.5 mg po q 6 h for 2 days (low dose).
+An alternative approach to investigation uses the dexamethasone suppression test, in which 1, 1.5, or 2 mg of dexamethasone is given orally at 11 to 12 PM and serum cortisol is measured at 8 to 9 AM the next morning.
+In most normal patients, this drug suppresses morning serum cortisol to < 1.8 mcg/dL (< 50 nmol/L), whereas patients with Cushing syndrome virtually always have a higher level.
+A more specific but equally sensitive test is to give dexamethasone 0.5 mg orally every 6 hours for 2 days (low dose).
 In general, a clear failure to suppress cortisol levels in response to low-dose dexamethasone establishes the diagnosis, unless there is reason to suspect abnormal dexamethasone absorption or metabolism.

-If results of UFC measurements and the dexamethasone suppression test are indeterminate, the patient is hospitalized for measurement of serum cortisol at midnight, which is more likely to be conclusive.
+If results of urinary free cortisol measurements and the dexamethasone suppression test are indeterminate, the patient is hospitalized for measurement of serum cortisol at midnight, which is more likely to be conclusive.
 Alternatively, salivary cortisol samples may be collected and stored in the refrigerator at home.
-Cortisol normally ranges from 5 to 25 μg/dL (138 to 690 nmol/L) in the early morning (6 to 8 am) and declines gradually to < 1.8 μg/dL (< 50 nmol/L) at midnight.
-Patients with Cushing syndrome occasionally have a normal morning cortisol level but lack normal diurnal decline in cortisol production, such that the midnight serum cortisol levels are above normal and the total 24-h cortisol production may be elevated.
+Serum cortisol normally ranges from 5 to 25 mcg/dL (138 to 690 nmol/L) in the early morning (6 to 8 AM) and declines gradually to < 1.8 mcg/dL (< 50 nmol/L) at midnight.
+Patients with Cushing syndrome occasionally have a normal morning serum cortisol level but lack normal diurnal decline in cortisol production, such that the midnight serum cortisol levels are above normal and the total 24-hour cortisol production may be elevated.
 Normal ranges of midnight salivary cortisol level vary according to assay.

 Serum cortisol may be spuriously elevated in patients with congenital increases of corticosteroid-binding globulin or in those receiving estrogen therapy, but diurnal variation is normal in these patients.

 ACTH levels are measured to determine the cause of Cushing syndrome.
 Undetectable levels, both basally and particularly in response to corticotropin-releasing hormone (CRH), suggest a primary adrenal cause.
 High levels suggest a pituitary cause or an ectopic source.
 If ACTH is detectable, provocative tests help differentiate Cushing disease from ectopic ACTH syndrome, which is rarer.
-In response to high-dose dexamethasone (2 mg po q 6 h for 48 h), the 9 am serum cortisol falls by > 50% in most patients with Cushing disease but infrequently in those with ectopic ACTH syndrome.
+In response to high-dose dexamethasone (2 mg orally every 6 hours for 48 hours), the 9 AM serum cortisol falls by > 50% in most patients with Cushing disease but infrequently in those with ectopic ACTH syndrome.
 Conversely, ACTH rises by > 50% and cortisol rises by 20% in response to human or ovine-sequence CRH (100 mcg IV or 1 mcg/kg IV) in most patients with Cushing disease but very rarely in those with ectopic ACTH syndrome (see table Diagnostic Tests in Cushing Syndrome Diagnostic Tests in Cushing Syndrome ).

-An alternative approach to localization, which is more accurate but more invasive, is to catheterize both petrosal veins (which drain the pituitary) and measure ACTH from these veins 5 min after a 100 mcg or 1 mcg/kg bolus of CRH (human or ovine).
+An alternative approach to localization, which is more accurate but more invasive, is to catheterize both petrosal veins (which drain the pituitary) and measure ACTH from these veins 5 minutes after giving a 100 mcg or 1 mcg/kg bolus of CRH (human or ovine).
 A central-to-peripheral ACTH ratio > 3 virtually excludes ectopic ACTH syndrome, whereas a ratio < 3 suggests a need to seek such a source.
 If CRH is unavailable, there is some evidence that desmopressin 10 mcg may be equally effective.

 Pituitary imaging is done if ACTH levels and provocative tests suggest a pituitary cause; gadolinium-enhanced MRI is most accurate, but some microadenomas are visible on CT.
-If testing suggests a nonpituitary cause, imaging includes high-resolution CT of the chest, pancreas, and adrenals; scintiscanning or PET scanning with radiolabeled octreotide or, preferably, Gallium-68 dotatate-PET and occasionally fluorodeoxyglucose (FDG)-PET scanning.
+If testing suggests a nonpituitary cause, imaging includes high-resolution CT of the chest, pancreas, and adrenals: scintiscanning or PET scanning with radiolabeled octreotide or, preferably, Gallium-68 dotatate-PET and occasionally fluorodeoxyglucose (FDG)-PET scanning.
 Petrosal sinus sampling may be needed to differentiate pituitary from ectopic sources.